 Once you gather together all the permits you need, head over to the Planning Services Centre in the Calgary Municipal Building.
-In addition to the permits, make sure you have detailed blueprints of the project ready to go.
-Although it’s possible to obtain permits after construction has begun, it’s not advisable as you may receive a fine, a Cease Work Order, or be required to take out the work you’ve already done.
+In addition to the licenses, make sure you have detailed blueprints of the project ready to go.
+Although it’s possible to obtain permits after construction has begun, it’s not advisable as you may receive a fine.
+A Cease Work Order, or be required to take out the work you’ve already done.

 At this point, your project differs little from other home renovation work.
 Make sure to get inspections along with every step of construction, and you are well on your way to making Calgary a better place (and making a little extra cash on the side)!

-If you’d like to get the best quality of work done without the months of legal headaches, call Alliance for some help at (403) 228-2000.
+If you’d like to get the best quality of work done without the months of legal headaches, call us at Alliance Renovations for some help.